brianpos/UploadFIG/README.md

 ## Change history

+### 9 October 2023
+* Include a summary count of each resource type in the package

 ### 21 September 2023
 * Support multiple FHIR Versions R4, R4B, R5
 * Verify the destination server version is compatible with the package version